-Editor’s Note: SE19 is revising ECC Report 173 – may be updated

 The band 42.5-43.5 GHz is allocated to the Fixed Service on a primary basis.
 ECC Report 173 provides an overview of current usage and future trends of Fixed Service in the CEPT countries.
 The majority of countries reports in the latest update of the ECC Report 173 an increasing usage of the band 40.5-43.5 GHz for the FS.
 Typical hop lengths are between 1km to 4km.
 This kind of short links are mainly deployed in urban and suburban areas.

 RAS